percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ### Initial Key Exchange and Key Distributor

-The procedures defined in DTLS Tunnel for PERC [@!I-D.jones-perc-dtls-tunnel] establish one or more TLS tunnels between the Media Distributor and Key Distributor, making it is possible for the Media Distributor to facilitate the establishment of a secure DTLS association between each endpoint and the Key Distributor as shown the following figure.
+The procedures defined in DTLS Tunnel for PERC [@!I-D.draft-ietf-perc-dtls-tunnel] establish one or more TLS tunnels between the Media Distributor and Key Distributor, making it is possible for the Media Distributor to facilitate the establishment of a secure DTLS association between each endpoint and the Key Distributor as shown the following figure.
 The DTLS association between